hanks/Multi_Status_Checklist_Demo/README.md

 Multi Status Checklist Demo
 ===========================

-Demo about a multi status checklist, and think about another user experience for traditional checklist.
+A feasibility experiment about a multi status checklist, and think about another user experience for traditional checklist.

 ## Why
 I like to use <a href="https://trello.com/">trello</a> to do task management, and one of my favorite is **checklist**.